You don’t have to break the bank with divorce. Call Today (713) 781-7775.

 Be sure to let your attorney know about situations where violence, kidnapping, drug abuse or generally “bad” behavior has occurred or is likely to occur.
 Dangerous situations can be avoided by proper planning and understanding of your unique situation.

-Contact a qualified Houston Divorce Lawyer here at The Rudisel Law Firm, P.C. for a complimentary consultation to discuss ways to save money when filing a Divorce in Houston, Texas.
+Contact a qualified Houston Divorce Lawyer here at The Rudisel Law Firm, P.C. for a free consultation to discuss ways to save money when litigating a Texas family law case.